Numba Integration#

 Move to the previous tree in reverse direction.

-Updates the tree index to the previous tree in the sequence, computing the edges that need to be added and removed to transform from the next tree to the current tree, storing them in self.in_range and self.out_range
+Updates the tree index to the previous tree in the sequence, computing the edges that need to be added and removed to transform from the next tree to the current tree.
+On the first call, this initializes the iterator and moves to the most rightward tree.

 True if successfully moved to previous tree, False if the beginning of the tree sequence is reached.
 When False is returned, the iterator is in null state (index=-1).